yaqwsx/KiKit/doc/examples.md

 ```
 ![panel8](resources/panel8.png)

-Sometimes you mind find yourself in need for precise tab placement.
+Sometimes you might find yourself in a need for precise tab placement.
 This can be
 easily done.
 Just draw a line in one of KiCAD layers (be careful, the
 orientation matters - the line has to target the board substrate) and specify
 option `--tabsfrom`.
 Don't forget to disable automatically generated tabs by